 Finally, we will assess your perceived level of fault.
 If the defendant claims that you were 30% at-fault for the accident, and if the evidence weighs heavily in his or her favor, we may reduce the amount we are willing to lend you by an equal or greater percentage.

 How Litigation Financing Works

 Lawsuit funding is a relatively straightforward concept characterized by a relatively short process.
-Once you initiate a personal injury lawsuit, your lawyer may recommend you to a lawsuit lending company, such as NY Legal Funding.
+Once you initiate a personal injury lawsuit, your lawyer may recommend you to a lawsuit lending company, such as Apex Legal Funding.
 You may also seek out the company yourself if you feel financial pressure early in the legal process.

 You or your attorney may fill out the loan application.
 Once we, or the company with which you work, have the completed application, we will evaluate it and the merits of your case to determine if you qualify for financing.
 If you do, we will then decide on how much.